sidxz/Daikon2-FE/README.md

 - Consortium-specific workflows and governance
 - Configuration and implementation details

-Together, they represent the external and internal views of the same platform.

 # Vision
 DAIKON will function as an AI-augmented scientific co-pilot, enabling researchers to:
 - Systematically evaluate and prioritize biological targets